Katherine has been teaching English since 2003 and currently holds an MA in liberal arts and an MA in English literature.

 The Journeys of Ben Mears and Eleanor Vance

-“Journeys end in lovers meeting” (Jackson, 42) is the oft repeated line of Eleanor Vance, the main protagonist of The Haunting of Hill House.
-She repeats this to herself, over and over, while thinking about the choice she has made, and what she has done in leaving her safe, though unhappy life, and journeying to Hill House and the unknown opportunity of meeting her lover.
-Ben Mears, the protagonist of ‘Salem’s Lot, never mentions this line, he also chooses to make a journey which results in the same opportunity.
+“Journeys end in lovers meeting” (Jackson, 42) is the oft-repeated line of Eleanor Vance, the main protagonist of The Haunting of Hill House.
+She repeats this to herself, over and over, while thinking about her choice and what she has done in leaving her safe, though unhappy life and journeying to Hill House and the unknown opportunity of meeting her lover.
+Ben Mears, the protagonist of ‘Salem’s Lot, never mentions this line; he also chooses to make a journey that results in the same opportunity.
 One critic, Darryl Hattenhauer, seems to think that Eleanor’s journey to Hill House does not achieve its goal of bringing lovers together.
-“But her journey ends in suicide” (Hattenhauer, 4) he says, and in doing so it is obvious that he has missed the point.
+“But her journey ends in suicide” (Hattenhauer, 4), he says, and in doing so, it is obvious that he has missed the point.
 Eleanor actually meets several lovers at the end of her journey.
-The first of these is Theoroda – just Theodora, no last name – whom Eleanor loves as a sister, and possibly more.
+The first of these is Theoroda—just Theodora, no last name—whom Eleanor loves as a sister and possibly more.
 Luke is the second, although her initial feelings of attraction to him turn into loathing when he chooses Theodora instead.
 Finally, she meets her true lover, Hill House itself.
 Ben also has a list of lovers.
-The first is Matt Burke, not a lover in the traditional sense of the word, but Ben’s father figure, and a man he loves and looks up to.
-To balance the love of Matt is Mark Petrie, the young boy who adopts Ben as his own father figure.
+The first is Matt Burke, not a lover in the traditional sense of the word, but Ben’s father figure and a man he loves and looks up to.
+To balance his love is Mark Petrie, the young boy who adopts Ben as his own father figure.
 There is also Ben’s physical lover, Susan Norton.
 Finally, there is the town itself, his true love, which contains his obsession, the Marsten House.

 The journeys themselves have similarities.
-Ben, like Eleanor, feels excitement about the journey.
+Ben, like Eleanor, feels excited about the journey.
 They both feel that they are reaching a place that will have an impact on their lives.
-The ends of the journey, when the protagonists find their houses, have the same sense of despair.
-Ben is disappointed that the house is rented, and that he will be unable to stay in it to assist in his novel writing.
-Eleanor is disappointed that the house is so looming, so overpowering, and so frightening.
+At the end of the journey, when the protagonists find their houses, they have the same sense of despair.
+Ben is disappointed that the house is rented and that he will be unable to stay in it to assist in his novel writing.
+Eleanor is disappointed that the house is looming, overpowering, and frightening.
 Both are afraid of the power they sense in the houses that they reach.

 Gothic Elements in 'Salem's Lot and The Haunting of Hill House